Stanley Ng

-Stanley Ng Wing-fai (born 1961) is a Hong Kong–based smart city expert, a licensed town planner and politician.
+Stanley Ng Wing-fai (吳永輝; born 1961) is a Hong Kong–based smart city expert, a licensed town planner and politician.
 He is Election Committee Member of Hong Kong (2006 to 2022) and Executive Committee member of the Democratic Party.

 Education and business career

 Born in 1961 in Hong Kong, Ng studied at the Pui Ching Middle School, and received a bachelor's degree in Civil Engineering from the National Taiwan University in 1983 and a master's degree in Urban Planning from the University of Hong Kong in 1991.
 He became a licensed Town Planner both in China, Hong Kong and the United Kingdom.
+And he is a BIM Professional.

-He is the founder and CEO of "MapAsia" and "MapKing", and running MapKing International, an international smart city technology and mapping firm in Asia.
+He is the founder and CEO of "AI Cities", "MapKing", and "MapAsia", and run the group MapKing International, an international smart city technology and mapping firm in Asia.
 He is also the Publisher of the World and China Press Limited. and also Founding President of Asia Pacific Connected Vehicles Industry Association.